BlasBenito/collinear/README.md

 ## Summary

-The `collinear` package provides four methods for managing multicollinearity in data frames for statistical and machine learning
+The `collinear` package combines four methods for easy management of multicollinearity in modelling data frames with numeric and categorical
-models:
+variables:

-- **Target Encoding**: Converts categorical variables to numeric (requires a numeric response).
+- **Target Encoding**: Transforms categorical predictors to numeric using a numeric response as reference.
-- **Preference Order**: Ranks predictors by their association with the response variable.
+- **Preference Order**: Ranks predictors by their association with a response variable to preserve important ones in multicollinearity filtering.
-- **Pairwise Correlation Filtering**: Automated filtering based on pairwise correlations, suitable for both numeric and categorical predictors.
+- **Pairwise Correlation Filtering**: Automated multicollinearity filtering of numeric and categorical predictors based on pairwise correlations.
-- **Variance Inflation Factor Filtering**: Filters numeric predictors based on Variance Inflation Factors.
+- **Variance Inflation Factor Filtering**: Automated multicollinearity filtering of numeric predictors based on Variance Inflation Factors.

-The main function is `collinear()`, which integrates these methods.
-Key functions include:

-- `preference_order()`: Ranks predictors based on their association.
-- `target_encoding_lab()`: Transforms categorical predictors to numeric.
-- `cor_select()`: Automates pairwise correlation filtering.
-- `vif_select()`: Filters based on Variance Inflation Factors.
+These methods are combined in the function `collinear()`, and as individual functions in `target_encoding_lab()`, `preference_order()`, `cor_select()`, and `vif_select()`.

 ## Citation